SGhuman123/Tableau-Portfolio/Udemy Tableau/README.md

     - Adding an interative action filter and interation action highlighting.

 - Section 5:
+  - In this section I used the following datasets:
+    - P1-Airline-Comparison.xlsx
+    - P1-AmazingMartEU2.xlsx
+    - Brazilian-E-commerce-Dataset
+  - Use cases:
+    - I used the P1-AmazingMartEU2.xlsx to show the relationship between target and sales across the categories of furniture, office supplies and technology overtime.
+This dataset was also used to show the relationship between sales and targets alongside the expenses used to meet those targets in a particular month.
+    - I used the Brazilian-E-commerce-Dataset to

+  - In this section, I learnt about:
+    - Left, right, inner and outer joins.
+    - How to join with duplicate values.
+    - Joining based on multiple fields
+    - Data blending in Tableau using the P1-Airline-Comparison.xlsx dataset.
+    - How to create a dual axis chart using the P1-AmazingMartEU2.xlsx dataset.
+    - How to create a calculated fields in a blend
+    - Working with relationships in Tableau

 - Section 6:
 - Section 7:
 - Section 8: